-A. Orders preliminarily and permanently enjoining Defendants, their officers, agents, servants, employees, and all persons in active concert or participation with them who receive actual notice of the injunction, from threatening
+A. Orders preliminarily and permanently enjoining Defendants, their officers, agents, servants, employees, and all persons in active concert or participation with them who receive actual notice of the injunction, from threatening Lowery for protected speech, or from implementing those threats, including counseling him over his speech, suggesting that his speech was disruptive, labeling his speech as "uncivil" or "rude" or taking other administrative actions to get Lowery to stop speaking or speak differently, reducing his pay, removing his job responsibilities, removing his affiliation with the Salem

-Lowery for protected speech, or from implementing those threats, including reducing his pay, removing his job responsibilities, removing his affiliation with the Salem Center, reducing his access to research opportunities, reducing his academic freedom, labeling his criticism as violent or uncivil, asking any police agency to surveil Lowery's speech, engage in any other adverse employment action, or employment action designed to dissuade a reasonable person in Lowery's position from engaging in protected speech;
+Center, reducing his access to research opportunities, reducing his academic freedom, labeling his criticism as violent or uncivil, -asking any police agency to surveil Lowery's speech, preventing Lowery from calling for a boycott of donations or funding to UT, or acting in any way to enforce UT's unwritten speech code or practice, engage in any other adverse employment action, or employment action designed to dissuade a reasonable person in Lowery's position from engaging in protected speech;

-- B. Declaratory relief consistent with the injunction, to the effect that Lowery's public speech criticizing the UT Administration, its DEI policies, its hijacking of the Liberty Institute, and its perceived misuse of public funds; as well as his criticism of the GSLI, its minor, and its ESG panel; and including the fact that he directed some of his public speech at elected officials, all constitute protected speech; and that Defendants threats against Lowery amounted to unconstitutional state action designed to chill Lowery's protected speech and retaliate against him for having engaged in protected speech; - C. Costs and attorneys' fees pursuant to 42 U.S.C. § 1988; and - D. Any other relief this Court may grant in its discretion.
+- B. Declaratory relief consistent with the injunction, to the effect that Lowery's public speech criticizing Jay Hartzell, the UT Administration, its DEI policies, its hypocrisy regarding fairness in admissions, its hijacking of the Liberty Institute, and its perceived misuse of public funds; as well as his criticism of the GSLI, its minor, and its ESG panel; and including the fact that he called for a boycott of funding or donations to UT, directed some of his public speech at elected officials, all constitute protected speech; and that Defendants actions threats against Lowery amounted to unconstitutional state action designed to chill Lowery's protected speech and constituted selective enforcement of UT's unwritten speech code or practiceretaliate against him for having engaged in protected speech; - C. Costs and attorneys' fees pursuant to 42 U.S.C. § 1988; and - D. Any other relief this Court may grant in its discretion.